bsml320/ImmuneApp/README.md

 ```
 # Usage

+### ImmuneApp provides two services: __precise antigen presentation prediction__ and __clinical immunopeptidomic cohorts analysis__.

 __Note: please unzip the gibbscluster.zip in the folder first, and modify the "FULL PATH" in the gibbscluster execution file__

-ImmuneApp provides two services: __precise antigen presentation prediction__ and __clinical immunopeptidomic cohorts analysis__.

 for antigen presentation prediction, this module accept two different types of input; FASTA and Peptide.
 In addition, candidate HLA molecules should be specified in the predictions.
 For FASTA input, the peptide length(s) should be specified.